BSEL-UC3M/pMoSS/README.md

 ```shell
 !pip install -r /content/pMoSS/requirements.txt
 ````

-- Modify the first line of the notebook indicating the correct path.
+- Modify the first line of the notebook indicating the correct path:

-  - If you clone the repository:
+  - If you cloned the repository:
     ```shell
     # Load the path containing all the functions to use pMoSS
     from sys import path